CuriosityBuiltTheCat/curiositybuiltthecat.github.io/_posts/2019-04-22-the-alfredo-nou-v1-7.md

 published: true
 title: The Alfredo NoU V1.7
 ---
 Classically, MiniFRC robots have been run using a combination of an Arduino Uno, an Adafruit Motor Shield v1, and an HC-06 Bluetooth chip.
-While this system has worked well for many robots over the last two years, it has a couple key issues that are not ideal.
+While this system has worked well for many robots over the last two years, it has a couple of key issues that are not ideal.

 ### 1) Wires for the HC-06 chips have to be soldered to the motor shield
 This is not a big issue, but this process can be a roadblock for new teams looking to jump right into robot building.
 On top of that, weak Dupont headers can cause disconnects during matches.